ahmadhuss/react-placenode/README.md

 ## Getting Started

-Install `react-placenode` from NPM.
-Import CSS file or you could also import the SASS file if you are using a preprocessor.
+Install `react-placenode` and import CSS file or you could also import the SASS file if you are using a preprocessor.

 ```js
 // import css file